wakatime/xcode-wakatime/README.md

 Xcode plugin to quantify your coding using https://wakatime.com/.

-Warning: Will not work on Xcode 8 since Apple has disabled all unofficial plugins.
+Note: Xcode 8 disables all plugins including WakaTime.
+Use [unsign](https://github.com/steakknife/unsign) to re-enable plugins in Xcode 8.

 Installation